Knockholt to Otford walk

 Alternatively a very short diversion off the walk route gets you to the somewhat more upmarket (but not over-pricey) Two Brewers (01959 522800) and the Crown (01959 522903).

-Otford also has several pubs, the first one you pass being The Woodman on the right on the roundabout.
-On the far side of the roundabout is The Rising Sun, but perhaps the most cosy-looking of all is The Bull, 150 metres beyond the roundabout on the left.
+Otford also has several pubs, the first one you pass being The Woodman on the right on the roundabout, with the cosy Bull 150 metres beyond the roundabout on the left.

 After the walk, we would love to get your feedback